Early bird Discount 15% Off Until November 30th, 2023!

 - Dreamers, visionaries, and more

-A core component of this course – and every Earth Activist Training course – is our private forum: Earth Activist Training Online network.
-This platform is where you will find course resources, your homework, and a network to connect with classmates and other Earth Activist students.
+An added benefit of this course – and every Earth Activist Training course – is our private forum: Earth Activist Training Online network.
+This platform is where you will find course resources, and a network to connect with classmates and other Earth Activist students outside of class.

 - Reading the landscape